CarlosDwain/Real-Time-Weather-Data-Pipeline-for-Philippine-Cities/README.md

 ## Project highlights
 1. Data Extraction
    - Fetch cities and provinces from the Philippine Standard Geographic Code (PSGC) API.
-   - Merge city data with province names for completeness.
+   - Merge city data with province names.
 2. Data Processing
    - Compare new location data with existing records for changes.
    - Perform geocoding to fetch latitude and longitude for cities.